sjyun/fongo/README.md

 You can fork the project and add a new failing test case.

 It's even better if you can both add the test case and fix the bug.
-I will merge pull requests with test cases and add your name to the patch contributers below.
+I will merge pull requests with test cases and add your name to the patch contributors below.
 Please maintain the same code formatting and style as the rest of the project.

 ## Original Author
 * [Jon Hoffman](https://github.com/hoffrocket)